-Past concert projects included concerts with Les Arts Florissants on tour, Acis & Galatea and Acteon with the Early Opera Company, Messiah with the Irish Baroque Orchestra and The Hanover Band, a programme of Baroque music at the Wigmore Hall for La Nuova Musica, Missa Solemnis with the Oxford Bach Choir, St John Passion with Les Musiciens du Louvre in Gdansk and Aix-en-Provence and JUPITER Castor et Pollux for the Early Opera Company at the Opéra de Tours.
+Past concert projects have included ABNER in Handel’s Athalia Halle Händelfestspiele, Acis & Galatea and Acteon Early Opera Company, Messiah Irish Baroque Orchestra and The Hanover Band, a programme of Baroque music at the Wigmore Hall for La Nuova Musica, and JUPITER Castor et Pollux Early Opera Company at Opéra de Tours.
+Important past operatic engagements have included Was frag ich nach der Welt, a staged production of Bach Cantatas Schwetzingen Winter Festival, ARCAS Iphigenie en Aulide Theater an der Wien, ADONIS Venus and Adonis, AENEAS Dido and Aeneas Innsbruck Festival, and TEOBALDO Faramondo Göttingen Händel Festival.

-Edward Grint is a sought-after concert performer of the baroque repertoire and works with leading orchestras and ensembles such as The King’s Consort, London Mozart Players, Orchestra of the Age of the Enlightenment, London Philharmonic Orchestra, BBC Symphony Orchestra, City of London Sinfonia, Royal Choral Society, City of London Choir, Gabrieli consort, and Dunedin Consort.
-Venues have included Salzburger Festspiele, Cadogan Hall, Halle Händel-Festspiele and Three Choirs festival.
+Edward Grint is a sought-after performer of the baroque repertoire and works with The King’s Consort, London Mozart Players, Orchestra of the Age of the Enlightenment, London Philharmonic Orchestra, BBC Symphony Orchestra, City of London Sinfonia, Royal Choral Society, City of London Choir, Les Musiciens du Louvre, Gabrieli consort, Dunedin Consort, Banquet Celeste, The King’s Consort, and Oxford Bach Choir.
+Venues have included Salzburger Festspiele, Grand Théâtre de Luxembourg, Paris Philharmonie, Aix-en-Provence, Opéra de Avignon, Concertgebouw, Cadogan Hall, Buxton Festival, and Three Choirs festival.

 Christopher Broom